UctaI/odin-recipes/README.md

 # odin-recipes
-I will learn in this lesson how to creat simple web - sites
+I will learn in this lesson how to creat simplcode